yun-liu/RCF/README.md

 ### PyTorch version of RCF

-For the PyTorch implementation of RCF, please refer to this github repository: [balajiselvaraj1601/RCF_Pytorch_Updated](https://github.com/balajiselvaraj1601/RCF_Pytorch_Updated).
-Thanks for the Balaji's contribution!
+For the PyTorch implementation of RCF, please refer to this repository: [balajiselvaraj1601/RCF_Pytorch_Updated](https://github.com/balajiselvaraj1601/RCF_Pytorch_Updated).
+Thanks for Balaji's contribution!
 According to the [issue #134](https://github.com/yun-liu/RCF/issues/134), this PyTorch implementation can reproduce the accuracy of the Caffe version.

 ### Evaluation results